GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Gaps

-- Multi-node training difficult due to fragmented infrastructure
+• Multi-node training is difficult due to fragmented infrastructure

-Best for: Researchers and hobbyists prioritizing cost over reliability, teams willing to trade consistency for the lowest prices in market.
+Best for: Researchers and hobbyists prioritizing cost over reliability, and inference workloads that fit the new Serverless layer.

 TensorWave